Felice della Rovere: Grain trade

 Besides property-owning, Felice also used the grain trade as a source of income.
 This involvement in business gave Felice experience that would help to support her both during her marriage and after her husband's death.
-The fields on her Palo property were well-suited for grain growing, and could produce a significant amount of wheat, as attested to by the entries written by Felice's servants in the account books for the estate.
+The fields on her Palo property were well-suited for growing grain, and could produce a significant amount of wheat, as attested to by the entries written by Felice's servants in the account books for the estate.
 However, during the 1533–1534 grain crisis in Rome, Felice's revenue suffered.
 The reasons for the crisis were mainly a bout of poor weather conditions and an underdeveloped transportation system.
 As a result, Rome had to import grain from other areas of Italy, and this often led to the price of grain being doubled.
 As Felice's property was located close to Rome itself, she mainly sold her grain directly to people in and around the city and was therefore affected by the bad harvest.
 As well, grain suppliers located in Northern Italy were able to abuse the system during this time because the supply of grain in Rome itself was so poor, allowing them to charge steep prices.
 This left local suppliers such as Felice in a dire situation.
 During this crisis, Felice had to resort to bargaining to get a better price for her grain.
 Felice's individuality is revealed through actions such as these, as haggling was not something upper-class women were supposed to do.
 Ultimately, despite these struggles, Felice was able to use the grain trade to increase her wealth.